 - EDU 516 - Reading Intervention (3 semester hours; the first three courses are pre-requisites to this course)

 All endorsement classes are offered each semester so that students may start the endorsement at any time of the year.
-Courses are offered either as full semester courses (August-December and January-May) or in more condensed 8-week courses (August-October or October-December and January-March or March-May) as well as a shorter summer term (May-June).
-Students can register for one to two courses each semester, or just one course at a time in either format.
+Starting Fall 2016, sourses are offered only in condensed 8-week sessions (Term 1: August-October or Term 2: October-December and in Spring Term 1: January-March or Term 2: March-May) as well as a shorter summer term (May-June).
+Students can register for one to two courses each semester and than one course each 8-week term.
 We do not recommend taking more than 2 courses in each semester or more than 1 course in each 8-week term (including summer) due to the work load and required field hours.
 The first three courses MUST be completed before starting EDU 516.
 Look up a complete course schedule.

 K-12 Reading Endorsement Offers Opportunities